 Therefore, we can conclude that Hyundai knew exactly what they were doing when designing the OEM down-pipes, which means sticking with a 2.25 inch diameter for our custom cat-back exhaust system is definitely the way to go.

 With this information in hand, we could confidently select individual components to build our custom exhaust.
-However, there were a dizzying number of brands to chose from.
+However, there was a dizzying variety to chose from.
 Tune in next week to see what brands won the race to be a part of Project Hoondy!